Why is internal communication important?

 Internal communication should create and allow for two-way communication between employees and leadership.
 This is where intranets become helpful to engage employees on an internal platform and share company updates.

 Emails are proven to be ineffective for internal communication.
 Employees have cluttered inboxes that are filled with junk mail.
-In order to cut through the noise, you need technology that is purpose-built for important information – like a modern intranet.
-A modern intranet should be able to reach employees both using desktop and mobile.
+To cut through the noise, you need technology purpose-built for important information – such as a modern intranet.
+A modern intranet should be able to reach employees both using desktops and mobile devices.

 Internal communication builds company culture

-Internal communication bridges the gap between leadership and employees to help the workplace community succeed and thrive.
-By showcasing and sharing company values and pictures, it gives employees insights to what’s happening within the organization.
+Internal communication bridges the gap between leadership and employees, helping the workplace community succeed and thrive.
+By showcasing and sharing company values and pictures, it gives employees insights into what’s happening within the organization.

 Internal communication keeps employees calm in times of crisis